rickellis/Astro/README.md

     var sunpos = A.get.sunPosition(new Date, lat, lon)

+I also added additional return data types to some of the methods for convenience.
+For example, solar and lunar azimuth is available in degrees rather than only radians.
+Lunar distance is provided both in miles and kilometers.
+That sort of thing to make working wiht Astro very fast.

 What prompted me to fork this library is I was building a [Hologram](https://gethologram.com) widget that displayed solar and lunar informaiton.
 I tested a few libraries and found limitaitions in each one.
 I ended up using both MeeusJS and SunCalc and writing a few additional routines.
 It worked, but it wasn't the cleanest approach so I built Astro.

 ---